top of page

 • Episiotomy

-SERVICES FOR CHILDREN
+SERVICES FOR CHILDERN

 Is your child over 5 years of age and still wearing pull-ups?
 Is your child on medication to regulate his/her bowel/bladder?
 If any of the problems listed below sound familiar, then we can help!
 We meet with each child and their parent/s or guardian initially to get a thorough knowledge of history and current problems.
 We then do a physical examination, looking at the muscles of the abdomen, legs, back and others we feel applicable to the specific problem.
 Finally, we consult with the parent and child to develop an individualized treatment plan.
 Treatment is one-on-one, hands on, in a comfortable and private treatment room with the parent or guardian present.